-This working group is evaluating options for eliminating natural gas as an energy source at University of California.
-This group is specifically investigating how energy efficiency, biomethane, and electrification can reduce and replace natural gas consumption at the University of California and move UC towards a net carbon future.
+This working group evaluated options for phasing out natural gas as an energy source at University of California.
+They investigated how energy efficiency, biogas, and electrification can reduce and replace natural gas consumption and move the UC towards a net-zero-carbon future.

 Established in 2009 by Tom Steyer and Kathryn Taylor, the TomKat Foundation partners with innovative organizations that envision a world with climate stability, a healthy and just food system, and broad prosperity.
 The Foundation embraces the inherent interconnectedness of these complex systems.
 Working at every level, the TomKat Foundation is committed to supporting organizations and initiatives across the country that will take bold action on climate change.

-Thumbnail: Jonas Krant
+Thumbnail photo credit: Jonas Krant